-The Centers for Disease Control and Prevention (CDC) recommends getting an omicron-specific booster, which targets the original strain of the coronavirus as well as more recently circulating variants (BA.4 and BA.5).
-The original vaccines, called monovalent vaccines, will no longer be available as booster doses.
+The Centers for Disease Control and Prevention (CDC) recommends getting an omicron-specific (bivalent) booster, which targets the original strain of the coronavirus as well as the BA.4 and BA.5 omicron subvariants.
+The original, monovalent vaccines are no longer available.

 Some vaccination sites ask for proof of identity or eligibility.
 Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
 You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
 After your first shot, bring your vaccine card for subsequent shots.